OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-18.md

 ## Ezekiel 18:12

-oppresses the poor and needy, commits robbery, does not restore the pledge, lifts up his eyes to the idols, commits abomination,
+he oppresses those in need, commits robbery, fails to return what was pledged, looks to idols, engages in detestable acts,

 ## Ezekiel 18:13